...loading your profile.

 ACOEM has expressed to Congress its support for H.R.
 2465, the Federal Workers' Compensation Modernization and Improvement Act; specifically, the provisions that update the Federal Employees Compensation Act (FECA) to allow for reimbursement of certain services provided by a physician assistant (PA) or nurse practitioner (NP).
 Read more

 ACOEM's Idea Marketplace™ is an area of the web site where members can exchange ideas and materials.
-The Marketplace also provides a unique and innovative way to quickly locate information relating to more than 30 of the most current topics in OEM.
+It also provides a unique and innovative way to quickly locate information relating to 40 of the most current topics in OEM.
 This innovative member benefit can only be found by accessing MyACOEM.

 A leading peer-reviewed journal of ACOEM